-Rob Miller is a Senior Fellow of the Higher Education Academy, and since September 2016 has been focusing on practice full time.
+Rob Miller is a sculptor with interests that include the illusive status of objects & things, the condition of repetition, temporal anxiety, and the Anthropocene dilemma.
 He gained a Sculpture Degree from the Wimbledon School of Art in 1993, followed by an MA in Graphic Media [UAL] in 2007, and works primarily using sand-cast lead.
-Interests include the illusive status of objects & things, the condition of repetition, temporal anxiety the Anthropocene dilemma.
+He is currently [attempting] the rewilding of his critical perceptions having extracted himself from a teaching career //

 CV & Education

-Bio > Rob Miller is a Senior Fellow of the Higher Education Academy, and since September 2016 has been focusing on practice full time.
+Bio > Rob Miller is a sculptor with interests that include the illusive status of objects & things, the condition of repetition, temporal anxiety, and the Anthropocene dilemma.
 He gained a Sculpture Degree from the Wimbledon School of Art in 1993, followed by an MA in Graphic Media [UAL] in 2007, and works primarily using sand-cast lead.
-Interests include the illusive status of objects & things, the condition of repetition, temporal anxiety, and the Anthropocene dilemma.

 Practice > My current work involves pattern-making, sand-casting and the appropriation of the status of lead with its alchemical & arcane associations.
 The frustrations of using an iterative process that fails more often than it succeeds further draws down on this alchemical association.
 The speed at which new lead tarnishes to a dull, ubiquitous and light-consuming grey is perhaps a suitable metaphor for the [ultimate] fallacy of our endeavours.
 Leads weight and neurological toxicity conflicts with its supreme malleability and stoic resistance to environmental decay – beautifully antithetical conditions.